CommandersAct/AndroidV5/TCFirebaseDestination/README.md

 </tbody>
 </table>
 <p>The predefined variables related to events (such as TCDevice and TCNetwork) aren't included in the Firebase event because they are already being gathered by Firebase SDK.</p>
+<h1 id="google-consent-mode">Google Consent Mode :</h1>
+<p>You can use our TCConsent module to automatically set and collect consents from your users.
+For further details, please refer to our TCConsent documentation.</p>
 </body>
 </html>